binarymax/max.io/contents/articles/persona-enriched-prompting/index.md

 ### With PEP

-Figures 2 through 9 are the different tabs of the spreadsheet generated with PEP, each with contextual detail applicable to the inferred requirements.
+Figures 2 through 9 are the different tabs of the same spreadsheet generated with PEP for the one request, each tab has contextual detail applicable to the inferred requirements.

 ![pep-tab-1](pep-1.png)